 Does a hybrid car need less maintenance?

 Not necessarily.
 With both an internal combustion engine and an electric motor to maintain, hybrid vehicles can cost more to maintain than a petrol or diesel fuelled vehicle.
-However, as hybrids increase in popularity, maintenance and servicing costs are expected to come down over time.
+However, as hybrids increase in popularity, maintenance and servicing costs are expected to come down over time, making it a on of the cheapest ways to lease a car.

 Does a hybrid car need oil?